Leliefontein, Namaqualand

 Peaceful Place has three separate self-catering units.
 If required, all three units can be rented simultaneously.
 Every self-catering unit is wel...

-Galjoen Holiday Home in McDougalls Bay offering accommodation near Port Nolloth, just 2 kilometers outside the main town.
-This laid back town is ...
+Dolfyn in McDougalls Bay is a holiday home offering accommodation near Port Nolloth, just 2 kilometres outside the main town.
+McDougalls Bay is h...

 Noteworthy attractions